cloudstateio/springboot-support/README.md

 We prefer that you adopt the version based on the Spring conventions using configuration classes as in the Getting Started example.

+### JSR330

+The Cloudastate Springboot Support library supports JSR330 within the scope of the support provided by Spring itself to this specification.
+Note that the Cloudstate Java Support library on which we depend allows you to bind Cloudstate and any other DI container you want.
+However, no specific module for any of these other containers has yet been made.

+Feel free to contribute or suggest support for more runtimes.

 ### Using properties instead constructors

 Unfortunately in this present version of the library we do not support injection via constructors.